meisterm/Iata2DLicensePlateDraft/README.md

 # License

-This specification draft was created by Holger Martiker (Fraport AG) and was published under Creative Commons Attribution 4.0 for public review and discussion.
+This specification draft was created by Holger Martiker (Fraport AG) and was published under GNU General Public License v3.0 for public review and discussion.